theAkito/zoominvitr/README.md

 [![Liberapay patrons](https://img.shields.io/liberapay/patrons/Akito?style=plastic)](https://liberapay.com/Akito/)

 ## What
-This is a base template for App projects written in Nim.
+Automatically invite peers to scheduled Zoom Meetings.

 ## Why
-Allows kickstarting new projects, without fiddling around with metadata basics.
+No need for manual invitations.

 ## How
-Select this is a template, when creating a new Git repository through a Git WebUI.
+WIP

 ## Where
-Git.
+Linux via Docker

 ## Goals
-* Performance
+* Reliability

 ## Project Status
 Before Pre-Alpha.
 Unstable API.

 ## TODO
-* Always improve
+* Support E-Mail

 ## License
-Copyright © 2022  Akito <the@akito.ooo>
+Copyright © 2023  Akito <the@akito.ooo>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by